Columbia Road flower market in London's East End

 Bees and honey = money

-This is a more cryptic literal link, referring to bees that produce honey which can translate into workers producing money – the result of both is sweet!
+This is a more cryptic literal link, referring to bees that produce honey which can translate into workers producing money.
+The result of both is sweet!

 Bottle and stopper = copper